Flybell/Scraping-and-Analyzing-COVID-19-Taiwan-CDC-Press-Releases/README.md

 The script creates a "daily_new_cases.txt" file that prints out the total number of new confirmed cases reported in each day's press release (Note that the first few days have "N/A" because the writing style has not yet taken its current formulaic shape.
 Data from these files need to be retrieved manually).

 ## Instructions
-Download all the files into the same folder.
+1. Download all the files into the same folder.
-Make sure you have the following libraries installed: re, beautifulsoup & request Run "Execute.py"
+2. Make sure you have the following libraries installed: re, beautifulsoup & request
-Run "Process_Data.py"
+3. Run "Execute.py"
+4. For a teaser analysis, run "Process_Data.py"